pranaysuyash/insurance_q/docs/technical/implementation/mobile_app_fixes.md

 1. The QA functionality still sometimes falls back to mock responses when the backend RAG service encounters errors
 2. Document uploads should implement progress indicators and better error handling
 3. Local storage should be better integrated with remote storage with sync capabilities
 4. Need to implement proper pagination for document lists when they grow large
+5. The Family Management and More screens need full implementation
+6. Policy comparison functionality needs to be developed
+7. Document filtering and sorting capabilities should be implemented

 ## RAG Answer Quality Debugging (May 2025)